zotlann/cs480Hewitt/PA2/README.md

 ## User Interaction
 This version of the program takes user input and alters the motion of the cube based on the input.

-NOTE:Changes in motion are visually clunky.
-Changing the speed/direction of orbit often causes the cube to to jerk to a new location before smoothing out it's path again.
-I tried keeping a record of previous location and basing the movement on that, but I couldn't get it into a working state yet.

 ## KEYBINDS

 ### Mouse: